YumYummity/virus-dropper/README.md

 (prob wont actually add these but who knows):

-PersistentPAYLOAD - MAke the payload hard to delete (multiple copies, re-install, etc)
+PersistentPAYLOAD - Make the payload hard to delete (multiple copies, re-install, etc)

 Make the code easier to use